sean-meade/Data-Representation-Project/README.md

 Simply displays the information of the request made by the "Check Weather" button.

 ## Things to work on:
 - obviously the method of automatically producing a route needs a lot of work.
 - put clickable as default.
 - make it possible to choose the location to start or choose your current location.
 - create a file holding the weather parsing in Python and import into Plan_My_Run.py to make it tidier.

+If anyone knows of a good place to host a web app with threading let me know.